-Faculty of Information Technology Czech Technical University in Prague Thákurova 9, 160 00 Praha 6, Czech Republic pavel.surynek@fit.cvut.cz
+Faculty of Information Technology Czech Technical University in Prague Thákurova 9, 160 00 Praha 6, Czechia pavel.surynek@fit.cvut.cz

 Abstract.
-This paper addresses a variant of multi-agent path finding (MAPF) in continuous space and time with geometrict agents, i.e. agents of various geometric shapes.
-We present a new solving approach based on satisfiability modulo theories (SMT) to obtain makespan optimal solutions.
+We address multi-agent path finding (MAPF) with continuous movements and geometric agents, i.e. agents of various geometric shapes moving smoothly between predefined positions.
+We analyze a new solving approach based on satisfiability modulo theories (SMT) that is designed to obtain optimal solutions with respect to common cumulative objectives.
 The standard MAPF is a task of navigating agents in an undirected graph from given starting vertices to given goal vertices so that agents do not collide with each other in vertices or edges of the graph.
-In the continuous version (MAPF^{\mathcal{R}}), agents move in an n-dimensional Euclidean space along straight lines that interconnect predefined positions.
-Agents themselves are geometric objects of various shapes occupying certain volume of the space - circles, polygons, etc. For simplicity, we work with circular omni-directional agents having constant velocities in the 2D plane.
+In the continuous version (MAPF $^{\mathcal{R}}$), agents move in an n-dimensional Euclidean space along straight lines that interconnect predefined positions.
+Agents themselves are geometric objects of various shapes occupying certain volume of the space - circles, polygons, etc. We develop concepts for circular omni-directional agents having constant velocities in the 2D plane but a generalization for different shapes is possible.
 As agents can have different shapes/sizes and are moving smoothly along lines, a movement along certain lines done with small agents can be non-colliding while the same movement may result in a collision if performed with larger agents.
-Our SMT-based approach for MAPF^{\mathcal{R}} called SMT-CBS^{\mathcal{R}} reformulates the Conflictbased Search (CBS) algorithm in terms of SMT concepts.
-We suggest lazy generation of decision variables and constraints.
-Each time a new conflict is discovered, the underlying encoding is extended with new variables and constraints to eliminate the conflict.
-We compared SMT-CBS^{\mathcal{R}} and adaptations of CBS for the continuous variant of MAPF experimentally.
+Such a distinction rooted in the geometric reasoning is not present in the standard MAPF.
+The SMT-based approach for MAPF^R called SMT-CBS^R reformulates previous Conflict-based Search (CBS) algorithm in terms of SMT.
+Lazy generation of constraints is the key idea behind the previous algorithm SMT-CBS.
+Each time a new conflict is discovered, the underlying encoding is extended with new to eliminate the conflict.
+SMT-CBS $^{\mathcal{R}}$ significantly extends this idea by generating also the decision variables lazily.
+Generating variables on demand is needed because in the continuous case the number of possible decision variables is potentially uncountable hence cannot be generated in advance as in the case of SMT-CBS.
+We compared SMT-CBS $^{\mathcal{R}}$ and adaptations of CBS for the continuous variant of MAPF experimentally.

-Keywords: multi-agent path finding (MAPF), satisfiability modulo theory (SMT), continuous time, continuous space, makespan optimal solutions
+Keywords: multi-agent path finding (MAPF), satisfiability modulo theory (SMT), continuous time, continuous space, makespan optimal solutions, sum-of-costs optimal solutions, geometric agents

-1 Introduction and Background
+1 Introduction

-In multi-agent path finding (MAPF) [11,18,19,20,23,26,30] the task is to navigate agents from given starting positions to given individual goals.
-The problem takes place in undirected graph G = (V, E) where agents from set $A = \{a_1, a_2, ..., a_k\}$ are placed in vertices with at most one agent per vertex.
-The initial configuration of agents in vertices of the graph can be written as $\alpha_0 : A \to V$ and similarly the goal configuration as $\alpha+ : A \to V$.
-The task of navigating agents can be expressed as a task of transforming the initial configuration of agents $\alpha_0 : A \to V$ into the goal configuration $\alpha+ : A \to V$.
+Multi-agent path finding (MAPF) [13,21,22,23,25,28,33] is the task of navigating agents from given starting positions to given individual goals.
+Usually MAPF is understood to be a discrete problem that takes place in undirected graph G = (V, E) where agents from set $A = \{a_1, a_2, ..., a_k\}$ are placed in its vertices.
+The constraint that there is at most one agent per vertex is followed in the basic variant.
+The initial configuration of agents in vertices of the graph can be written as an assignment $\alpha_0 : A \to V$ and similarly the goal configuration as $\alpha+ : A \to V$.
+The task of navigating agents can be formally expressed as a task of transforming the initial configuration of agents $\alpha_0 : A \to V$ into the goal configuration $\alpha+ : A \to V$.

-In the standard MAPF, movements are instantaneous and are possible into vacant neighbors assuming no other agent is entering the same target vertex 1.
+In the standard MAPF, movements are instantaneous and are possible into vacant neighbors assuming no other agent is entering the same target vertex 1 .
 We usually denote the configuration of agents at discrete time step t as $\alpha_t : A \to V$.
-Non-conflicting movements transform configuration α_t instantaneously into next configuration α{t+1} so we do not consider what happens between t and t + 1.
+Non-conflicting movements transform configuration α_t instantaneously into next configuration α{t+1} so we do not consider what happens between t and t+1.